 - Your child’s play with other children outside the setting, for example with siblings.

 Parents can make a checklist themselves and record down children’s behaviors with the time, duration and situation they were in.

 According to the report, early assessment of autism in children can enable children in need to receive treatment as soon as possible.
 The report showed that early treatment was the most effective amelioration of autism.
 Before the age of five is the golden period of language learning and communication.
 Parents can also choose different treatment methods, such as: Applied Behavioral Analysis, Occupational Therapy.
 Therefore, the report pointed out that children should be assessed early to avoid missing the golden period of treatment.

 The researcher has conducted intensive training for 20 to 30 hours per week within 18 months.
 Hence, they concluded that the intensity of treatment also affects the effectiveness of treatment.

-Therefore, parents should pay attention to the development of children, such as the use of simple sign language in 7 months.
+Therefore, parents should pay attention to the development of children, such as the use of simple sign language at 7 months.
 Parents can also use the relevant webpages for information collection.